 Ideally, the apparatus should securely grip the strand at two points to allow the strand length to remain constant as well as to maintain the initial strand tension between the grips throughout the test.
-In such a device, the strand length would still change during testing due to the displacement at the center of the strand, but the length of the strand tested would be constant if the strand could not slip at the supports, a condition shown in Fig. 3.1a.
-In designing the apparatus, it seemed unlikely that such boundary conditions could be realized.
-It would require very large clamping forces to prevent the strand from slipping through the grips.
-The grips themselves could move, and the strand could be damaged by the grips.
-Attachment of a gripping device to the strand seemed to complicate the design unnecessarily and eliminate the possibility of reaching interior strands in a typical strand pattern since extra space would be required for the grips.
+In such a device, the strand length would still change during testing due to the displacement at the center of the strand, but the length of the strand tested would be constant if the strand could not slip at the supports, a condition shown in Figure 3.1a.
+In designing the apparatus, it seemed unlikely that unnecessarily and eliminate the possibility of reaching interior strands in a typical strand pattern since extra space would be required for the grips.
 It was decided that gripping the strand introduced too many uncontrollable factors.